 How to choose the best image format to use on your website

-Conclusion on JPEG vs PNG vs GIF
+Conclusion on JPEG vs PNG vs GIF vs WebP

 - PNG: This format is perfect for screenshots and other types of imagery where there’s not a lot of color data.

 - GIF: If you want to show off animated graphics on your site, this is the best image format for you.
+Just use them sparingly.

 Do you still have any questions about the best image format for your own website?
 Let’s talk about them in the comments section below!